 Eunding Policy - Safety plan - Participants are required to contribute 9% of their annual covered salary.
 The City makes the contributions required of City employees on their behalf and for their account.
 The City is required to contribute at an actuarially determined rate.
 For the safety plan, the fiscal year contribution rate is 5,115% because the City is funded at 128,2%.
 The contribution requirements of plan members and the City are established and may be amended by PERS.
 Amual Pension Cost - Safety Plan - cost for PERS for fiscal year 2002-03 was equal to the City's required and actual contributions which was determined as part of the June 30, 2000 actuarial valuation using the entry age actuarial cost method.
-The assumptions included in the June 30, 2000 actuarial valuation were: (a) 8.25%, increases that vary by age, service and type of employment, and (c) 3.75% per year cost-ofliving adjustments.
-The vary by age, service and type of employment, and (c) 3.75% per year cost-ofliving adjustments.
-Changes in unfunded an inflation component of 3.5%.
+The assumptions included in the June 30, 2000 actuarial valuation were: (a) 8.25%, increases that vary by age, service and type of employment, and (c) 3.75% per year costannual salary increases that vary by age, service and type of employment, and (c) 3.75% per year costliving adjustments.
+The actuarial an inflation component of 3.5%.
 The actuarial value of PERS assets was determined using techniques that smooth the effects of short-term volatility in the market value of investments.
-Changes in unfunded liability/(excess assets) due to changes in actuarial methods or assumptions or changes in unfunded liability/(excess assets) due to change of pay over a closed 20 year period.
-Actuarial gains and losses are first offset against one another and then 10% of the out unamorfized gain/loss is recognized.
+Changes in unfunded liability/(excess assets) due to change in actuarial methods or assumptions or changes in unfunded liability/(excess assets) due to change in actuarial methods or year period.
+Actuarial gains and losses are first offset against one another and then 10% of the natunamotified gain/loss is recognized.